CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

 - [EF Core Bulk Operations](https://docs.microsoft.com/en-us/ef/core/performance/)

 ---
-# 🚀 Database Migrations in .NET Development: A Comprehensive Guide
+# 🚀 Database Migrations in .NET Development
 ## 📌 Introduction
 **Database migrations** are an essential aspect of modern .NET development, especially when using **Entity Framework Core (EF Core)**.
 Migrations provide a structured approach to managing and applying schema changes as your application evolves.
 They allow developers to:
 - **Version-control** database changes alongside code.